Third-Eye-Assistant/TEA/README.md

 - Play Captain America Trailer on YouTube
 - Google I/O on YouTube

-## Image Result
-- Show the images of Robot
-- Show the images of Samosa

 ## Wikipedia Result
 - Who is Sundar Pichai?